 - Next, verify your QuickBooks Desktop setup.
 Get rid of unneeded products, and ensure your QuickBooks Desktop product list is set to receive your updated WooCommerce products/variations.

 - If you’re importing products into WooCommerce, we recommend AllImport.
 We also recommend that you TURN OFF real-time sync in MyWorks Sync > Settings > RealTime Sync when importing products in WooCommerce, so as not to trigger a bulk sync to QuickBooks Online until you’re ready.

 - Ensure that your manage stock options for both products and variations are correctly set BEFORE pushing them to QuickBooks Desktop.

 Once your WooCommerce structure is acceptable/complete, use our push pages to push products and/or variations over to QuickBooks Desktop.
 Visit MyWorks Sync > Push > Products or MyWorks Sync > Push > Variations to push these over, respectively.
 When a variation is pushed to QuickBooks Desktop, it’s created in QuickBooks Desktop as either an inventory product, or a non-inventory product – depending on if the Manage Stock option is turned on for it.

 When a variation or product is pushed to QuickBooks Desktop through our integration (either manually or in real time), it is also automatically mapped in our integration.
 As such, the only ongoing action on a users part should be correctly creating the variation/SKU in WooCommerce, and our integration takes care of the rest.

-If the variation or product already exists in QuickBooks Desktop, it will be updated if it is mapped in our plugin.
+If the variation or product already exists in QuickBooks Desktop, it will be updated if it is mapped in our sync.
 If it is not mapped, the push will result in an error as it can’t re-create it in QuickBooks Desktop.
 Read more on our Push pages here.